-But that doesn’t mean Reykjavík isn’t child-friendly.
+But that doesn’t mean Reykjavík isn’t child-friendly (read here why an Iceland family trip is so great) and that you can’t go to Iceland with kids – even in the winter.
 Far from it.
 Not only did we see plenty of Icelanders over the weekend with their children in tow, and several playgrounds in the Reykjavík suburbs were we were staying, but all the locals we met either chatted to Monkey or gave him a wave or a smile.

-Every restaurant/cafe we went to catered for his needs; and although there was nothing specifically targeted at keeping him occupied – Monkey was never bored.
+Every restaurant/cafe we went to catered for his needs, and although there was nothing specifically targeted at keeping him occupied – Monkey was never bored – there were so many fun things to do in Reykjavik.
 And let’s not forget the snow.
 I defy any child not to be giddy with excitement at the powdery, deep snow that enveloped the whole city.

-Meanwhile, in nearly all cases, kids under 12 get into most attractions for free – and this includes transport, too – our bus transfers from the airport and to the Blue Lagoon saw Monkey ride for nothing.
+Meanwhile, in nearly all cases, kids under 12 get into most attractions for free – yes you read that right, there are free things to do in Reykjavik – and this includes transport, too – our bus transfers from the airport and to the Blue Lagoon saw Monkey ride for nothing.
 It certainly makes a nice change.

 Reykjavík is relatively small in comparison to other cities – but that doesn’t mean a thing.
 It has heart.
-It has soul.
+It has a soul.
 And this is the reason why people want to keep returning again and again.
 There simply isn’t enough time in a weekend to do it all – but you can sure give it a good go.
 And, whether you’re with children or not, all these suggestions are great for anyone looking to get a taste of Iceland.
+Here are the best things to do in Reykjavik with kids…

 Enjoy the peace at the Botanical Gardens